iced-rs/rfcs/text/0000-focus-and-metadata .md

 ## Unresolved questions

 - What parts of the design do you expect to resolve through the RFC process before this gets merged?

+Default styling for focus.
+We will need to set the default styling for focus if a focus style is not provided.
+This will allow us to provide a good experience out of the box.

 The API itself.
 We may need to add additional methods to the `MetadataHandle` to support more use cases.